nikitavoloboev/data/docs/health/skin-care.md

 [It’s best to let each product dry and absorb before the next one is applied](https://www.verishop.com/blog/beauty/skincare/how-much-time-between-skincare-products/).
 And don't apply any active ingredients except cleanser & sun screen to eye area.
 And [do it gently](https://www.reddit.com/r/SkincareAddiction/comments/lltp2v/comment/gnsljzr/).

+Below routine is aspirational, I often don't apply all the products outlined but do try to at least apply sun screen daily.

 ### Morning

 I first do my morning [exercise routine](../fitness/fitness.md) and shower.
 Then: